justinribeiro/blog-pwa/hugo/content/chronicle/2019-04-11-blog-pwa-updated-to-litelement.md

 Make no mistake: I still very much love Polymer 3 and the tooling.
 I use it in a number of other projects and you can build it small and fast.
 My problem wasn't even really with Polymer 3, but rather the fact I was carrying legacy Polymer dependencies that were causing my build to bloat (I'm looking at you prism-element).

-That said, LitElement is the future and for good reason.
-It's very tiny, takes some of the good parts from Polymer, and is fast.
+That said, [LitElement](https://lit-element.polymer-project.org/) from the Polymer team is the future and for good reason.
+It's tiny, takes some of the good parts from Polymer, and is fast.
 Making the move required a little re-think in terms of how blog-pwa should function:

 1. I wanted the same dynamic route loading to keep the PRPL pattern and ditch weight in my app shell and base bundles, but I didn't want `app-route` for this.
 2. I wanted to ditch any of the observers I was using to do any sort of rendering data work.